elenakochegina/rsschool-cv/cv.md

 *Computer Science.*
 **2015:** Tel-Ran Computing Solutions Ltd., Rehovot , Israel.
 *Special program for adaptation of QA testers accordingly with Israel IT technologies by Ministry of Absorption.*
-**2006-2012:** Chernihiv National University of Technology., Chernigov, Ukraine.
+**2006-2012:** Chernihiv National University of Technology., Chernihiv, Ukraine.